 One drawback that could affect daily activities is that the animal can’t see through the cone.
 The flexibility of the cone does increase the chance of restless animals being able to reach injured areas.
 Some dogs and cats have been successful in removing the collar.

-5. The Boobooloon: This is an inflatable medical device that increases comfort level and visibility.
+This is an inflatable medical device that increases comfort level and visibility.
 Velcro strips help keep the device in place and the deflated Boobooloon is easy to store in small spaces.
-Also, the collar gives the animal the ability to have peripheral vision to help avoid accidents.
+Also, the collar gives your dog or cat the freedom of peripheral vision to help avoid accidents.
 The Boobooloon is lightweight, comfortable, and convenient to take on and off.
 The collar comes in five sizes for both dogs and cats.

 Some animals may be able to reach wounds because this device allows for the pet’s face to reach more areas.
 This cone may pop easily by aggressive pets or ones with sharp nails.
 Although offered for both dogs and cats, this inflatable cone may be more practical for small dogs with well-groomed nails.
 This product does come with a patch kit in case the cone gets popped, but supervision might help to avoid this being a problem.